deysipaniagua7/tableau-challenge/README.md

 Our objective was to develop a Tableau report that provides key program insights for city officials.

 ## **Data Retrieval and Cleaning**
-The data for this report was obtained from the **Citi Bike’s Data webpage**.
+The data for this report was obtained from the Citi Bike’s Data webpage.
 Four datasets were downloaded, cleaned, and merged using Python:
 - July 2023
 - December 2023